 Browser App Dashboard

 The Browser App Dashboard provides a high-level understanding of how your application's overall performance.
 When you first navigate to a browser application, you are defaulted to the Browser App Dashboard > Overview tab.
-The Overview tab contains widgets for both Browser RUM and Browser Synthetic Monitoring data.
+The Overview tab contains widgets for both Browser and Synthetic data.

 Resource Performance Dashboard

 The Resource Performance Dashboard provides a high-level understanding of how your resources affect the performance of your browser application.
 You can use this dashboard to pinpoint resource-related performance issues affecting the user experience.
-You can toggle between Browser RUM and Browser Synthetic Monitoring data.
+You can toggle between viewing Browser and Synthetic data.

-Browser RUM has three tabs for more detailed real-user data analysis:
+Browser RUM contains these UI tabs for more detailed real-user data analysis:

-Browser Synthetic Monitoring has three tabs for more detailed synthetic user data analysis:
+Browser Synthetic Monitoring contains these UI tabs for more detailed synthetic user data analysis:

-Although Browser Synthetic Monitoring and Browser RUM report similar metrics, you should be wary of comparing them because of these differences:
+Although Browser Synthetic Monitoring and Browser RUM report similar metrics, there are differences in:

-If you see a sudden change in any of those metrics, however, you should compare the results of Browser Synthetic Monitoring and Browser RUM to see if there is an existing problem.
+If you see a sudden change in any of those metrics, you should compare the results of Browser Synthetic Monitoring and Browser RUM to determine if there is an existing problem.

 Performance Versus Workflows

-Browser RUM excels at capturing the full breadth of performance that your real users experience.
+Browser RUM excels at capturing the full breadth of performance and your real users' experience.
 Browser Synthetic Monitoring gives you confidence that your key workflows are always working and performing.

 Synthetic Metrics and Screenshots

 Browser Synthetic Monitoring can collect certain data that Browser RUM cannot.
-For example, Browser Synthetic Monitoring provides screenshots, which help you see what is going on.
-You can also use the Visually Complete metric and other related metrics to understand how users experience page load time.
+For example, Browser Synthetic Monitoring provides screenshots, which help you see per-page testing.
+You can also use the Visually Complete Time metric and other related metrics to understand how users experience page load time.

 Control Environmental Factors

 Hardware, browsers, operating systems, and networks complicate performance analysis in Browser RUM.
-Browser Synthetic Monitoring uses consistent hardware, software, and network configurations, so if you see deviations in performance, you can be fairly certain a problem exists.
+Browser Synthetic Monitoring uses consistent hardware, software, and network configurations you set when you create a synthetic job, so if you see deviations in performance, you can be fairly certain a problem exists.